The annual application deadline is the first working day of February.

 Applicants are generally notified of grant decisions in May or June.

 Successful applicants receive the full amount of their grant upon initiation of their project and have until February 28 of the following year to complete their project and submit reporting requirements.
-GST expenses are no longer funded.

 The Heritage Preservation Partnership Program (HPPP) provides matching grants and scholarship funds to support initiatives that preserve and interpret Alberta's heritage.
 HPPP has several funding streams.